Goddess of Love

 ROCKY GROUND: Walking over rocky ground symbolizes a difficult road ahead made more dangerous walking through water.

 GOLD NUGGET: Symbolizes our quest to perfect, illuminate and refine ourselves.
-On the dark side, the gold nugget found in this river bed suggests we will dig up, dredge and destroy our beautiful environment looking for more gold, driven by blind greed.
+On the other side, the gold nugget found in this river bed suggests we will dig up, dredge and destroy our beautiful environment looking for more driven by selfish greed.

-FIG LEAF: A sign of blessing and security but can also symbolize the wrath of nature when the fig tree is stripped bare and fruitless.
-More importantly, it's a biblical metaphor for how we should recognize the sign of the times when good is overshadowed by evil and the fig tree is stripped bare and fruitless.
+FIG LEAF: A sign of blessing and security and more importantly, it's a biblical metaphor for how we should recognize the sign of the times when good is overshadowed by evil and the fig tree is stripped bare and fruitless.
 That's then we need to work towards creating a better world.